foxbit19/todo-app/server/README.md

 ![layers](./layers.png)

-I've tried to made each layer independent from the others.
+I tried to made each layer independent from the others.
 In that way there could be a lot of independent improvements and different implementations.

 ### A note about the store
-I've choose to store every todo in item in a simple file system store.
+I choose to store every todo in item in a simple file system store.
 This choise was made for time-boundary constraints but I think this is a good choise for an app like this.
-Despite this, I've created a store interface, useful for future implementations, like a DBMS store.
+Despite this, I created a store interface, useful for future implementations, like a DBMS store.

 ## Structure
 - `api` contains the tests and the source code of the handler layer: